 This condition is mandatory and suspensive.

-The work must be ten minutes in length, broken down into five movements each lasting two minutes, which must be separated.
+The work must be ten minutes in length, broken down into five miniatures each lasting two minutes, which must be separated.

 This condition is mandatory and suspensive.

-Candidates are required to mark the metronomic tempo of each movement on the score, as well as the date of composiiotn at the top of each part.
+Candidates are required to mark the metronomic tempo of each miniature on the score, as well as the date of composiiotn at the top of each part.

 Candidates are informed that the Orchestre national d'Île-de-France will only have two hours’ service for each work shortlisted for the final.